arifkyi/PegasusSpyWare_Check_Iphone/README.md

 <b> Back up The Iphone  </b>

-Backup your iPhone with Itunes and encrypted is ON, with Password YOUR_PASSWORD</b>
+Backup your iPhone with Itunes and encrypted is ON, with Password, just an example:  MyPassword123</b>

-i just using the password during backup:  YOUR_PASSWORD
+i just using the password during backup:  MyPassword123

 Check the result in /Users/ahmadrifky/Library/Application Support/MobileSync